Turning Strategy into Action Together

 Cara Yarzab

-Kate Edwards, CEO (as of January 2024)
+Kate Edwards, CEO

-Kate Edwards, CEO (as of January 2024)
+Kate Edwards, CEO

-Michael Andrews, Chief Operating Officer
+Michael Andrews, Chief Financial Officer

 Xin Ge, Manager, Accounting